 How did Euro nymphing get here?
-Is it just searching the bed of the river?
 Who was responsible for it?

 By Skip Clement